This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 hard drives used today:

-Physical hard drives on-prem
+Physical hard drives on prem

 I’ll say for now is that you’ll want to look into different types of hard drives (e.g., magnetic, SSD), hard drive

-interfaces (e.g., SATA, NVMe), and techniques for improving reliability and performance, such as redundant array of
+interfaces (e.g., SATA, NVMe), and techniques for improving reliability and performance, such as redundant array of independent disks (RAID).

 Network-attached hard drives in the cloud

-part of a deployment); the drawback is higher latency.
+deployment); the drawback is higher latency.

-Shared hard drives in the cloud and on-prem
+Shared hard drives in the cloud and on prem

-For some use cases, such as file serving (which you’ll read about later in this blog post), it can be
+For some use cases, such as file serving (which you’ll read about in Section 9.4), sharing a single network-attached hard drive among multiple servers can be advantageous, so they can all read from and

-System (NFS), Common Internet File System (CIFS), and Server Message Block (SMB).
+write to the same disk.
+Several popular protocols are used for sharing hard drives over the network: Network File System (NFS), Common Internet File System (CIFS), and Server Message Block (SMB).
 Some cloud providers offer

-managed services that use these protocols under the hood, such as Amazon Elastic File
+managed services that use these protocols under the hood, such as Amazon Elastic File System (EFS) and

 Volumes in container orchestration tools

-By default, the file system of a container is ephemeral, so any data you write to it will be lost
+By default, the filesystem of a container is ephemeral, so any data you write to it will be lost

 configure your orchestration tool to create a persistent volume and mount it at a specific path within the